Skip to main content

 Light Vehicle Mechanic Salary

-A qualified light vehicle mechanic in Australia in 2026 typically earns between $80,000 and $90,000 per year, with higher salaries available for specialists and experienced tradespeople in performance, prestige or EV roles.
+A qualified light vehicle mechanic in Australia in 2026 typically earns between $80,000 and $90,000 per year, with higher salaries available for experienced technicians specialising in performance vehicles, prestige brands, diagnostics and EV technology.
 (Seek)

-Indicative weekly Award wages for a light vehicle apprentice as at 1 July 2025, ranging from 1st year (lowest) to 4th year (highest):
+Indicative weekly Award wages for a light vehicle apprentice as at 1 July 2026, ranging from 1st year to 4th year:

 Find an Automotive Apprenticeship